luevano/luevano.xyz/src/blog/a/manga_server_with_komga.md

 make install # or just `make build` and then move the binary to somewhere in your $PATH
 ```

-This will use `go install` so it will install to a path specified by your environment variables, for more run `go help install`.
-It was installed to `$HOME/.local/bin/go/mangal` for me, then just make sure this is included in your PATH.
+This will use `go install` so it will install to a path specified by the `go` environment variables, for more run `go help install`.
+It was installed to `$HOME/.local/bin/go/mangal` for me because my env vars, then just make sure this is included in your `PATH`.

 Check it was correctly installed by running `mangal version`, which should print something like: